collective/collective.recipe.backup/README.rst

 - ``bin/backup`` makes an incremental backup.

-- ``bin/fullbackup`` always makes a full backup.
+- ``bin/fullbackup`` always makes a full backup, in the same directory as the normal backups.

-- ``bin/restore`` restores the latest backup.
+- ``bin/restore`` restores the latest backup, created by the backup or fullbackup script.

-- ``bin/snapshotbackup`` makes a full backup, separate from the regular backups.
-Handy for copying the current production database to your laptop or right before a big change in the site.
+- ``bin/snapshotbackup`` makes a full snapshot backup, separate from the regular backups.
+Handy right before a big change in the site.

+- ``bin/snapshotrestore`` restores the latest full snapshot backup.

+- ``bin/zipbackup`` makes a zip backup.
+This zips the Data.fs and the blobstorage, handy for copying production data to your local machine, especially the blobstorage with its many files.

+- ``bin/ziprestore`` restores the latest zip backup.

 Development